 HomeDadCon is particularly designed to be beneficial to dads who are the regular primary caregiver for their child(ren).
 Most often this is in situations where their partner is the primary breadwinner for the family, but certainly not exclusively, and HomeDadCon is for any caregiver dad regardless of marital or employment status, or the current age of their children.
 If you are a single dad, or work inside or outside of the home in some capacity, please understand that this is for you too!
 If you used to be primary caregiver for your kid(s) but now they are school-aged or grown, you’re still part of the tribe and we’d still love to have you.

 The official dates for HomeDadCon are Thursday, September 14th, to Saturday, September 16th.
 Things kick of with a Welcome Party on the Thursday evening, and end with our closing Convention Dinner on Saturday evening, so we highly recommend making sure your plans have you in town to participate in those if at all possible.
 The majority of attendees will be arriving on Thursday and departing on Sunday to travel home.

-The registration fee includes all official HomeDadCon programming, as well as meals and snacks during official activities.
-It also includes an exclusive HomeDadCon t-shirt, and other goodies from our sponsors.
+The registration fee includes all official HomeDadCon programming, as well as meals and snacks during official activities, an exclusive HomeDadCon t-shirt, and other goodies from our sponsors.

 In addition, your Registration entitles you to be a Voting Member of the National At-Home Dad Network and will have voting rights during the Annual Meeting portion of the weekend, when members of the NAHDN Board of Directors are elected.
 If you are interested in running for a Board position or finding out more about what is involved, please contact us.